afobo/mlnd-capstone/proposal/proposal.md

 December 31st, 2050

 ## Proposal

-_(approx. 2-3 pages)_
+Virtual Machine (VM) preparation time prediction

 ### Domain Background

 I work for the software development company, and we pay high attention to the test automation.
 During 15 years of our product development and many implemented customer projects we accumulated a lot of autotests.
-The autotests checks various parts of our product in different environments, e.g.
+Autotests check various parts of our product in different environments, e.g.
-- 1, 2, 4, 8 virtual machine clusters
+- 1, 2, 4, 8 VM clusters
-- RedHat Enterprise Linux 6 or 7
+- RedHat Enterprise Linux (RHEL) version 6 or 7
-- different versions of Java (our product is written mostly in Java)
+- different versions of Java (our primary programming language)
+- etc

-Individual test runtime vary from few minutes to several hours depending on their complexity and size.
+Individual test's execution times vary from few minutes to several hours depending on complexity and size.

 We built the private cloud (based on Openstack) for the continuous autotest execution and a simple Web interface to manage it.
 On the dedicated page test engineer or developer may choose the list of tests he want to execute, number of virtual machines, versions of the 3rdparty software to be provisioned in the VMs, and so on.
-After that the execution request is queued and will be executed as soon as possible according to cloud capacity and current VM consumption.
+After that the execution request is queued to be executed as soon as possible according to cloud capacity and current VM consumption.
 As a result, engineer receives an email with the test report.
-Test reports are also stored in some dedicated place for reference, comparison and further analysis needs.
+Test reports are also stored in some shared directory for reference, comparison and further analysis needs.

 ### Problem Statement